skipz155/pokedex-weekly-projects/README.md

 ## Bonus features

-    User can see pokemon's stats with different bars.
-    User can see pokemon's moveset.
+    User can see pokemon's stats with different bars. (done) User can see pokemon's moveset.
     User can see (any other information you want).